 Aim of the program

-The goal is to invest in infrastructure that delivers an improved regional mobile phone service that can maintain coverage through the harsher elements of the Australian climate like fire and flood.
+- deliver an improved mobile phone service that can maintain coverage through the harsher elements of the Australian climate, like fire and floods.

 Following the 14-week design phase, the NSW Government will evaluate each active sharing solution.
 Teams with viable solutions that are aligned to the project’s objectives will be invited to submit detailed proposals for funding to implement their active sharing solution later in 2022.

 Results from the Active Sharing Partnership design phase will inform future investment decisions for the Mobile Coverage project that is focused on implementing innovative solutions to improve mobile coverage along road corridors, in small population centres, and key tourism locations.